 The targeted longer-term refinancing operations (TLTROs) provide financing to Eurosystem credit institutions with maturities longer than one year.
 They are designed to improve the functioning of the monetary policy transmission mechanism by stimulating bank lending to the real economy.

-In March 2019 the ECB Governing Council announced a third series of quarterly targeted longer-term refinancing operations (TLTRO-III), to be carried out starting in September 2019 and ending in March 2021.
-Each operation will have a maturity of two years and will be conducted at a rate indexed to the interest rate on the main refinancing operations.
-TLTRO-III will also feature built-in incentives for credit conditions to remain favourable.
+In March 2019, the ECB Governing Council announced a third series of quarterly targeted longer-term refinancing operations (TLTRO III), to be carried out starting in September 2019 and ending in March 2021.
+Like the previous programmes, the operations will feature built-in incentives for credit conditions to remain favourable.

 In September 2019, in light of the less-favourable economic outlook, the Governing Council decided to change some of the parameters of the operations.

 In March 2020, in order to address the adverse impact of the coronavirus pandemic, the Governing Council introduced more favourable conditions for TLTRO III operations, to be applied in the period from 24 June 2020 to 23 June 2021.
 On this occasion, the Governing Council raised the borrowing allowance to 50 per cent of the stock of eligible loans as at 28 February 2019, removed the bid limits per operation and introduced an early repayment option after one year from the settlement of each operation, starting in September 2021.
 In April 2020, an additional decision was taken by the ECB to recalibrate TLTRO III conditions through a further reduction in the interest rates and an improvement of the incentive mechanism.